kenichi/angelo/README.md

     params.to_json
   end

+  # emit the TEST JSON value on all :emit_test websockets
+  # return the params posted as JSON
+  #
   post '/emit' do
     websockets[:emit_test].each {|ws| ws.write TEST}
     params.to_json
   end

+  # handle websocket requests at '/ws'
+  # stash them in the :emit_test context
+  # write 6 messages to the websocket whenever a message is received
+  #
   websocket '/ws' do |ws|
     websockets[:emit_test] << ws
     ws.on_message do |msg|